 NEXT WEEK:

-- Moving to lanes 23&24, 6th-place Yo Mama will chill with 8th-place Guttersluts (hcp 108).
+- Moving to lanes 23&24, 6th-place Yo Mama will tussle with 8th-place Guttersluts (hcp 108).
 Yo Mama might maintain their current strength as they win the series; while Guttersluts ought to hold steady as they avoid getting swept.

 *(Remember, the predicted results above are based on mathematical extrapolations and can be changed by all sorts of factors.
 If you don't like how your team's results are predicted, you and your teammates have the power to prove the math wrong!)